EricTay1997/Optimization-of-Biclustering-via-SSVD/README.md

 #### April 27, 2021

 ### Description
 This repository contains a report detailing our implementation, optimization and discussion of the SSVD algorithm in "Biclustering via Sparse Singular Value Decomposition" [1].
-We have uploaded our implementations to [PyPI], and provided code to install the package, and reproduce our results.
+We have uploaded our implementation to [PyPI], and provided code to install the package and reproduce our results.

 ### Files
 - `algorithms.py` contains an implementation of the original and optimized SSVD algorithm, which has been uploaded to [PyPI].